 There is a lot of evidence that supports the argument that consuming an excessive amount of sugar, any form of sugar, but fructose in particular, is one of the main factors contributing not only to obesity, as well as a significant number, if not the majority, of persistent and life threatening diseases, such as cancer and diabetes.

-A 2017 study revealed that the intake of high fructose corn syrup sweetened soft drinks, fruit drinks and apple juice is associated with prevalent coronary heart disease, in U.S. adults, ages 45–59 yr old.
+A recent study revealed that the intake of high fructose corn syrup sweetened soft drinks, fruit drinks and apple juice is associated with prevalent coronary heart disease, in U.S. adults, ages 45–59 yr old.
+(DeChristopher 2017)

 According to research conducted by the Center for Disease Control and Prevention (CDC) in the United States, pre-diabetes affects more than one third of adults aged 20 and older in the country.
 For many people this is the result of a crappy and poor diet.
 Western medicine defines type 2 diabetes as having poorly controlled blood sugar.
 But what is really happening is a result of poorly regulated insulin and leptin signalling.